Mosque shooting victim's daughter tells sentencing hearing about losing 'the best father ever'

 The teenager said it took her several days to comprehend that the man she always turned to with her questions was truly dead.

-It wasn't until the following Friday, when she saw his casket being brought into the Quebec City convention centre at a public service for Soufiane and two other victims, cousins Ibrahima Barry and Mamadou Tanou Barry, that she realized it wasn't a dream.
+It wasn't until the following Friday, when she saw his casket being brought into the Quebec City convention centre at a public service for Soufiane and two other victims, Ibrahima Barry and Mamadou Tanou Barry, that she realized it wasn't a dream.

 "That's when it became real," she said.